-Kyocera DuraPlus packs Sprint Direct Connect support, coming in the first half of this yearAlex Wagner - Deputy Managing Editor, News Desk
+Kyocera DuraPlus packs Sprint Direct Connect support, coming in the first half of this yearAlex Wagner - Editorial Director of News and Content

 Sprint today introduced a new handset that's headed for its stable of push-to-talk Direct Connect devices.
 Dubbed the Kyocera DuraPlus, this rugged phone is built to meet Military Standard 810G, meaning it can withstand dust, shock vibration, temperature extremes, humidity, blowing rain and water immersion.
 Other specs include an LED flashlight, 1,650mAh battery for 9.5 hours of talk time (with optional 2,300mAh extended battery available), Group Connect, TeamDC, NextMail, Guaranteed Talk Permit and One-Touch Direct Connect.
 Unfortunately for those of you that immediately know what those last few features are and are interested in picking up the DuraPlus, Sprint only said that the phone will be available sometime in the first half of the year, with more exact availability and pricing details coming as we get closer to launch.